John Ingle: Career

-A retired school teacher, Ingle began mainstream acting in 1985 doing various guest appearances; one of his first cinema appearances was a performance of the song "Puzzling Evidence" in the 1986 David Byrne musical, True Stories (his recording of the song would not be released until 2018).
+A retired high school drama teacher, Ingle began mainstream acting in 1985 doing various guest appearances; one of his first cinema appearances was a performance of the song "Puzzling Evidence" in the 1986 David Byrne musical, True Stories (his recording of the song would not be released until 2018).
 In 1993, he took over the role of Edward Quartermaine in General Hospital.
 He had appeared on "General Hospital" in the late 1980s as a W.S.B. associate of Anna Devane.

 In December 2003, Ingle was fired and Edward was to be killed off.
 Without a contract to keep him at General Hospital, Ingle was free to court other offers and accepted the contract role of Mickey Horton, as a recast for the retiring John Clarke, on the soap opera, Days of Our Lives.
 Ingle left General Hospital in February 2004 and Edward was recast with Jed Allan.

 Once at Days of our Lives, Ingle became part of a love triangle story involving Bonnie (Judi Evans Luciano) and Maggie (Suzanne Rogers).
 Ingle had recurring roles in HBO's Big Love, The Drew Carey Show, and the long-running The Land Before Time.

 Ingle played "Wise Paw" in the 21-episode 1985 syndicated series Paw Paws, a segment of the animated block The Funtastic World of Hanna-Barbera.

 Ingle returned to General Hospital as Edward Quartermaine, being re-hired after public complaints about Ingle's mistreatment by the producers, on a recurring basis, starting in April 2006.

 Personal life

 John Houston Ingle was born in Tulsa, Oklahoma.
 He graduated from Verdugo Hills High School in Tujunga, Los Angeles, California.
 He graduated from Occidental College in Los Angeles.
-He began teaching English and theater in 1955 at Hollywood High School until transferring in 1964 to teach acting at Beverly Hills High School in Beverly Hills, California, where he remained until his retirement in 1985.
-His pupils included Nicolas Cage, Albert Brooks, Richard Dreyfuss, Joanna Gleason, Barbara Hershey, Swoosie Kurtz, Stefanie Powers, David Schwimmer, Jonathan Silverman, and Julie Kavner.
+He began teaching English and theater in 1955 at Hollywood High School until transferring in 1964 to teach drama at Beverly Hills High School in Beverly Hills, California, until his retirement in 1985.
+His pupils included Nicolas Cage, Albert Brooks, Richard Dreyfuss, Joanna Gleason, Barbara Hershey, Swoosie Kurtz, Stefanie Powers, David Schwimmer, Jonathan Silverman, Louise Sorel and Julie Kavner.
 He called former General Hospital actor Stuart Damon his "closest friend".
-Ingle, along with actress Leslie Charleson, and fought Damon's 2007 dismissal from "General Hospital".
+Ingle, along with actress Leslie Charleson, fought Damon's 2007 dismissal from the show.